Sanglorian/orcus/Orcus Advanced Options - current.md

 **Go for the Jugular:** +1 ancestry bonus on attacks against staggered enemies.

+**Heart of Stone:** You do not make death saving throws.
+You still die if reduced to negative hit points equal to your maximum hit points.

+While unconscious, you do not need to breathe nor do you get hungrier or thirstier.

+**Heart of the Legion:** When adjacent to at least two allies, you receive a +1 power bonus to all defenses.

 **Hide in a Flash:** When you make an initiative check, if you are in cover or concealment, you can make a Stealth check to hide (takes no action).

 **Injured Rage:** +1 ancestry bonus on attack rolls while staggered.